avnet-iotconnect/iotc-azurertos-sdk/README.md

 To work around this issue in VirtualBox you can remove the serial to a USB device filter.
 * The WFI32-IoT project cannot print long lines in the console past a certain length.
 This can cause data to be lost and missing newlines to "jumble" the text.
 * The WFI32-IoT project does not have a lot of free RAM.
 You may need to hand-pick components when integrating your own project.
+* When using the Altitude 2 Click board with the WFI32-IoT board, if the PHT Click board is not connected, it is falsely detected, and random data is reported for PHT sensor values.
 * When using  2048 key size mimxrt1060 is too slow to complete processing the TLS handshake within 60 seconds.
 That will cause the server to disconnect.
 * Ofast Optimization should not be enabled in the main project because of the